-3.4 Deploying the vAPV Virtual Machine on KVM
+3.3 Deploying the vAPV Virtual Machine on KVM

 The first step in deploying the vAPV virtual machine on KVM is to download the compressed file containing the bootable hard disk of the Virtual Machine and the XML formatted configuration file.
-Next you must create a Virtual Machine by using these files.
+Next create a Virtual Machine by using these files.
 Detailed steps are as follows:

-- 1. Please contact the Array Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
-Download the compressed file (for example, vAPV_image.tar.gz) containing the disk0.raw disk image file and the XML configuration file (for example, vAPV.xml).
+- 1. Please contact Array Networks Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
+Download the compressed file (for example, vAPV\image.tar.gz) containing the disk0.raw disk image file and the XML configuration file (for example, vAPV.xml).
 Please make sure that you have more than 40 GB of free space after the download. - 3.
-Open the compressed file by using the "tar -xvzf <vAPV_image>.tar.gz" command.
-This creates a folder "vAPV_image" which contains the disk0.raw disk image file and the XML configuration file. - 4.
-Enter the folder "vAPV_image", and edit the XML configuration file to specify the appropriate bridge name that you want the interfaces to be connected to.
+Open the compressed file by using the "tar -xvzf <vAPV\image>.tar.gz" command.
+This creates a folder called "vAPV\image" which contains the disk0.raw disk image file and the XML configuration file. - 4.
+Enter the folder "vAPV\image", and edit the XML configuration file to specify the appropriate bridge name that you want the interfaces to be connected to.
 Specify the disk, CPU, and memory in the vAPV configuration file if required.
 Please do not change any other fields as it might lead to licensing conflicts. - 5.
-Create a virtual machine from the XML configuration file by using the "virsh define vAPV.xml" command.

-6. Start the virtual machine by using the "virsh start vAPV" command.
+Create a virtual machine from the XML configuration file by using the "virsh define vAPV.xml" command. - 6.
+Start the virtual machine by using the "virsh start vAPV" command.

 Note: The deployment steps of vAPV on KVM are based on the CentOS 7.0 environment.
 The deployment steps on other Linux environments are similar.
-For any questions on the deployment, please contact the Array Customer Support (Email: support@arraynetworks.com).
+For any questions on the deployment, please contact Array Networks Customer Support (Email: support@arraynetworks.com).

-3.5 Deploying the vAPV Virtual Machine on Microsoft Hyper-V
+3.4 Deploying the vAPV Virtual Machine on Microsoft Hyper-V

-The first step in deploying the vAPV virtual machine on Microsoft Hyper-V is to download the .zip file to your local system.
-Next, you must decompress the .zip file, and then run the "Import the Virtual Machine" wizard from within the Microsoft Hyper-V Manager.
-Detailed steps are as follows:
+The first step in deploying the vAPV virtual machine on Microsoft Hyper-V is to download the .vhd file to your local system installing Microsoft Hyper-V. Detailed steps for deploying vhd file are as follows:

-- 1. Please contact the Array Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
-Download the Array vAPV file package ending with .zip. - 3.
-Decompress the .zip file.
-This creates three folders "Snapshots", "Virtual Machine Hard Disks" and "Virtual Machines". - 4.
-Connect the Microsoft Hyper-V server using the Microsoft Hyper-V Manager.
-Right-click the Microsoft Hyper-V server and select "Import the Virtual Machine".
-(This will start the "Import the Virtual Machine" wizard.) - 5.
-Click "Next" on the wizard and locate the decompressed folders of the .zip file using the "Browse" button.
-For example, the decompressed folders of the .zip file are in the path "D:\export-vapv\vAPV21\vAPV". - 6.
-Then the virtual machine name will be displayed on the "Select the Virtual Machine" pane.
-Select the virtual machine "vAPV" and click "Next". - 7.
-In the "Select the Import Type" pane, select "Copy the Virtual Machine" and click "Next". - 8.
-Select the storage repository to store the virtual machine file and click "Next".
-To change the default path, please select the "Store the Virtual Machine in another Location" check box. - 9.
-Select the storage repository to store the virtual hard disk file and click "Next". - 10.
-Verify that all deployment settings are correct and click "Finish". - 11.
-Once the Virtual Machine is deployed, it can be started.
+- 1. Please contact Array Networks Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
+Download the Array vAPV vhd image file. - 3.
+Access the Microsoft Hyper-V server using the Microsoft Hyper-V Manager.
+In Hyper-V Manager, click Action > New > Virtual Machine to bring up the New Virtual Machine Wizard. - 4.
+Click "Next" on the wizard and input a virtual machine name such as "vAPV". - 5.
+In the "Specify Generation" pane, select "Generation 1" and click "Next". - 6.
+In the "Assign Memory" pane, input the startup memory of vAPV and click "Next". - 7.
+In the "Configure Networking" pane, select a network adapter to use as a virtual switch. - 8.
+In the "Connect Virtual Hard Disk" pane, select "use an existing virtual hard disk", and enter the vAPV vhd image file location.
+Click "Next" when ready. - 9.
+Verify that all deployment settings are correct and click "Finish". - 10.
+Once the virtual machine is deployed, it can be started.